-- Shopping bags, baskets, or boxes in which to carry your produce to your car.
+- Shopping bags, baskets or boxes in which to carry your produce to your car.

 - Pint and quart containers for the Pick-Your-Own crops.
 Quantities of each crop will be designated in terms of pints and quarts.
 Save containers from supermarket produce and bring them with you to the farm.

 - A travel cup or other container that holds water to put your cut flowers into (beginning in July, when the flower garden opens for picking).
 We have water available so your flowers can make it home in the best shape possible.